Scroll Down For CHS Features and Demo Videos

 WE BELIEVE IN A FULL UP-FRONT REVIEW OF CHS!
-Unlike many other software web sites, CHS is fully transparent and will NOT ask you to give us your name and contact info before you can review our product.
-Click the Video link below to begin our online Introduction To CHS Seminar.
+In the box below, click the video arrow to begin our online Introduction To CHS followed by a Seminar.
 (After the video begins, you can click the 3 bars at the top left of the video box to show the full playlist.)
 OR scroll on down this page for a list of our features.
 We believe that professional home builders know what they need and should be able to fully review CHS in their own time frame without being pestered.
 Our primary focus is on HELPING builders.

 CHS Software Features And Sample Reports